23swift/BDOLife/README.md

 7. Click Load Data.

 Remove PDF Page
-1.Select Any pdf file for the "Select PDF File"
+1.Select Any pdf file for the "Select PDF File".

-2. Select the output directory with "Select Output Location" 3.Enter an interger or scroll to the page number that will be removed.
+2. Select the output directory with "Select Output Location".

+3.Enter an interger or scroll to the page number that will be removed.

-4. Click "Update PDF"
+4. Click "Update PDF".